Muhammed-Mustafa-Dastan/Product_Manager/README.md

     ![](Product_Manager_Sales.png)

     - **Working logic**
     The **Sales** page is designed to systematically record and track all sales transactions.
 It provides an organized structure to capture essential sales details, such as the date, customer, material name, quantity, unit, price, and total amount.
 The logic behind this page ensures that sales data is efficiently recorded, analyzed, and used for reporting.

+        When we start using it under normal conditions, we hide the columns after the checkboxes.

     - **Automated Weekly and Monthly Tracking**
     Each sale entry is automatically assigned a Week Number and Month based on the sale date.
 This allows for seamless weekly and monthly reporting in the dashboard and report sections.